ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Step 1: Build a Project That Prevents Generic Output

-Most “scaled content” flags happen because the AI is working from vague inputs.
-The fix is not more words, it’s better grounding.
+Most "scaled content" flags happen because the AI is working from vague inputs.
+The fix is not more words, it is better grounding.

 What to put inside your Content Marketing Project